 Flexible Work Arrangements

-To foster an environment in which caregivers can achieve a healthy work-life balance, we offer flexible arrangements to caregivers when possible, such as a “parent shift” for caregivers that need to leave early to pick up their children from school or daycare, telecommuting to offsite meetings, working from home, condensed work weeks and allowing caregivers to flex when they start and end their day to accommodate other engagements.
-Through our Employee Health Plan, many caregivers can schedule healthcare appointments at their work site and at times most convenient for them.
+We work with our caregivers to help them achieve a healthy work-life balance.
+For some caregivers, this may mean flexing their schedules to pick up children from school or daycare, and for other caregivers, it may be working from a different location one day per week.
+Caregivers can work with their supervisors and teams to establish arrangements such as telecommuting to offsite meetings, working from home, condensing their work weeks and flexing when they start and end their day to accommodate other engagements.
+An additional benefit of our Employee Health Plan is that it enables many caregivers to schedule healthcare appointments at their work sites and at times most convenient for their schedules.

 Encouraging Family Fun